Core Idea

 The risk storming process is a structured three-phase workflow (identification, consensus, mitigation) that guides teams through systematically discovering, validating, and addressing architectural risks in collaborative workshop sessions.

-Process vs Technique: While Risk-Storming defines the collaborative technique itself, the risk storming process provides the specific facilitation steps and workflow that make these sessions effective:
+Process vs Technique: While Risk-Storming defines the collaborative technique itself, the risk storming process provides specific facilitation steps.
+Without clear process, sessions devolve into unfocused brainstorming dominated by the loudest voices.
+With structure, they produce democratic participation and actionable outcomes.

 Three-Phase Process